ibm-build-lab/NLU-demo-with-ui/README.md

 ### 2. Create credentials

-* Go to your [Natural Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding) service.
+* Open your [Natural Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding) service console.
 * Select **Service Credentials**
 * Click **New Credential**, and **Add** on the dialog box if you don't already have them.
 Be sure they have **Manager** authority
 * Click the **v** next to the credential to open and see the JSON